mcellteam/Workshop_2016/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 ```

-And then we are going to generate the images.
-The helper method `generate_ellipsoid` returns a 3D array with an ellipsoid centered in the middl
+The helper method `generate_ellipsoid` returns a 3D array with centered ellipsoid.

 ```
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%